Microsoft Secure Score

 Select View settings to go the configuration screen and make the change.
-You will then gain the points that the action is worth, visible at the top of the fly out.
+You then gain the points that the action is worth, visible at the top of the fly out.
 Points may take up to 24 hours to update.

 Select Review because the improvement action requires you to regularly review a part of your environment to gain and retain points.
 For example, mailbox forwarding rules should be reviewed on a weekly basis to make sure data is not being exfiltrated from your network.
 You do not need to make any changes, but an action will need to be performed.
 If you regularly review the rules, you will receive the points.
-If not, the score will be reduced.
+If not, the score is reduced.

 Figures 2 & 3: Improvement action flyouts

 Monitor improvements over time